rrune/goshort/README.md

 https://qnd.be
 ```

 That's all it can do.
-Here, auth is probably on all the way atm.

 ## host
-If that repo I linked is still private, well, tough luck.
-Contact me if you really want it, but maybe just use something you can actually trust to not explode because of bad error handling.
+Calling this stable would be wrong.
+It was written in one night, it's mostly untested and lacks features.
+If you still wanna use it:

 - clone [github.com/rrune/goshort](https://github.com/rrune/goshort)
+- create the SQL table using `db.sql`
 - copy ``/data/config.yml.sample`` to ``/data/config.yml``
 - configure the config
 - change port in ``docker-compose.yml``
 - ``docker-compose up``

-SQL table should be called ``shortLinks``, 3 colums:

-- short (type text)
-- url (type text)
-- timestamp (type timestamp)

 ## stuff used
-This runs on Go.
+This is written in Go.
 That's basically it.
-Uses mariadb to store stuff.
+Uses mariadb/mysql to store stuff.
 If you want to use some other database, you have to write that code yourself.

 ## abuse/contact
-Should this actually be without auth, either because I decided to make it public or because I fucked up, please only link stuff compliant with german law.
+Please only link stuff compliant with german law.
 Thanks!
+If you want something removed for whatever reason, send me a mail.
+Responses might take a day.

 [rune@ruune.de](mailto:rune@ruune.de)